dmbdesignpdx/dmbdesignpdx.github.io/readme.md

 Visit the site at http://localhost:4000

-When you are ready to update the site, go back into terminal and press controal+c to stop the server.
+When you are ready to update the site, go back into terminal and press control+c to stop the server.
 You can then update the code as per the instructions above.